Twthill, Rhuddlan: History

 Twthill castle was built to a 'motte and bailey' design and was erected by Robert of Rhuddlan in 1073.
 He was a kinsman of Hugh d'Avranches, Earl of Chester and the castle was designed to consolidate Norman advances into the north of Wales at the command of William the Conqueror.
 Using this castle as a base, Robert subdued the Welsh and established control of much of North Wales.
 A borough became established beside the castle and by 1086, eighteen burgesses enjoying special privileges lived here, and the buildings included a church and a mint.
 Coins minted at Rhuddlan between this date and 1215 can be found in museum collections.

+In July 1157 King Henry II of England was marching to Twthill when he was ambushed at the Battle of Ewloe by an army led by sons of the Tywysog Owain Gwynedd.
+In the fighting that caused heavy losses for the English and claimed the lives of several prominent nobles, Henry was almost killed as well.

 The motte and bailey castle remained in use for two hundred years until Rhuddlan Castle was built adjacent to the site, on the orders of Edward I. Tradition has it that Twthill Castle was built on the site of the palace of Gruffydd ap Llywelyn, king of Wales.